RafaelPena31/regex-quiz/README.md

 * Fernando Rodrigues > Backend/DevOps Dev
 * Rafael Augusto Pena > Mobile Dev
 * Pedro Henrique Souza > Backend Dev

+#### Hey just a note!
+Our backend server is currently running on Heroku, when using there may be some inconsistencies or slowness